Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 45.5 points only two times this year.
+- Air Force and its opponents have scored at least 45.5 points only twice this season.

 - Colorado State's games have gone over 45.5 points in four of eight chances this season.

-- The combined points per game average of the two teams, 50.7, is 5.2 points greater than Saturday's over/under.
+- The two teams combine to score 50.7 points per game, 5.2 more than the total in this contest.

-- These two squads combine to allow 39.6 points per game, 5.9 fewer than this contest's over/under.
+- The 39.6 combined points per game that these two squads have allowed this season are 5.9 fewer than the 45.5 over/under in this contest.

-- Falcons games this season feature an average total of 46.1 points, a number 0.6 points higher than Saturday's over/under.
+- The Falcons and their opponents have scored an average of 46.1 points per game in 2021, 0.6 more than Saturday's total.

-- In 2021, games involving the Rams have averaged a total of 49.4 points, 3.9 more than the set total in this contest.
+- In 2021, games involving the Rams have averaged a total of 49.4 points, 3.9 more than the set over/under in this contest.

 Air Force Stats and Trends

-- In Air Force's nine games this season, it has five wins against the spread.

-- The Falcons have an against the spread record of 4-3 in their seven games when favored by 2.5 points or more so far this season.
+- Air Force has five wins against the spread in nine games this season.

-- Air Force's games this year have gone over the point total two times in eight opportunities (25%).
+- Air Force's games this year have hit the over on two of eight set point totals (25%).

-- When Air Force scores more than 22.4 points, it is 5-1 against the spread and 6-1 overall.
+- Air Force is 5-1 against the spread and 6-1 overall in games when it puts up more than 22.4 points.

-- When Air Force amasses over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force picks up over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.

-- This year, the Falcons have seven turnovers, three fewer than the Rams have takeaways (10).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.